vladislavkovalskyi/wonda/README.md

 ## > examples

-It's easy to build an echo bot with `wonda` — it's ready in *six* lines of code.
+It's easy to build an echo bot with Wonda — it's ready in *six* lines of code.
 And expanding it further is a piece of cake too.

 ```python
 from wonda import Bot